Formation of Close Binaries through Massive Black Hole Perturbations and Chaotic Tides: Introduction

 Recently, \citet{Bradnick2017} considered multiple pericenter passages along with relaxation of the outer orbit.
-The found that the inner eccentricity can be excited by the cumulative perturbations of the MBH's tidal forces, and they concluded that most binaries undergo collisions instead of tidal breakups. \citet{stephan19_eLK} also considered multiple outer orbits in the eccentric Kozai-Lidov (eKL) framework and found that the eKL mechanism can induce high inner eccentricities and lead to stellar collisions/mergers.
+They found that the inner eccentricity can be excited by the cumulative perturbations of the MBH's tidal forces, and they concluded that most binaries undergo collisions instead of tidal breakups. \citet{Stephan2016,stephan19_eLK} considered binary evolution over multiple outer orbits in a wide range of outer eccentricities using the eccentric von Zeipel-Lidov-Kozai (eZLK) framework \citep{vonZeipel1910,Lidov1962,Kozai1962,Naoz2016}, and found that the eZLK mechanism can induce high inner eccentricities and lead to stellar collisions/mergers.

 These two works mentioned above assumed that the the tidal circularization of the inner orbit is due to damping of the time-dependent equilibrium tide \citep[e.g.,][]{zahn77_tidal_friction, hut81_tidal_friction, Eggleton1998}.
 In reality, at sufficiently high inner eccentricities (e.g., when the inner pericenter is less than a few stellar radii), we expect the encounters between the two stars to excite strong dynamical tides.
 Moreover, if the tidally excited modes lead to significant change in the inner orbital period, the pericenter passages may occur at random oscillation phases such that the system is in the chaotic regime \citep{Kochanek1992, Mardling1995}.
 This leads to rapid growth of the mode amplitude, and the rapid shrinkage of the inner semi-major axis causes the inner orbit to decouple from the outer orbit and hence a violent collision can be avoided.
-Such chaotic tides have been considered in the orbital migration of hot Jupiter planets in close orbits around host stars \citep{Wu2018, Vick2018}.
+Such chaotic tides have been considered in the orbital migration of hot Jupiter planets in close orbits around host stars \citep{Ivanov2004, Wu2018, Vick2018}.
 Similarly, we expect binary stars that have undergone chaotic tides to evolve into very close inner orbits.

 Tidal breakup of close binaries will deliver the bound stars extremely close to the MBH.
 Although the fate of these bound stars from Hills breakup are uncertain \citep{Sari2019,Lu2021,Linial2023}, they may be responsible for quasi-periodic eruptions (QPEs) and repeating partial tidal disruption events (TDEs) \citep[e.g.,][]{Miniutti2019,Giustini2020,Arcodia2021,Payne2021, Cufari2022, lu23_QPE_from_EMRI, linial23_QPE_EMRI_TDE,yao25_tidal_heating, Makrygianni2025, pasham24_QPE1_long_term, chakraborty25_QPE_AT2022upj}.
 A significant fraction of close binaries may also undergo double tidal disruptions if the pericenter radius of the outer orbit is smaller than the tidal disruption radii of both stars \citep{mandel15_dTDEs}.